Random walks on $\mathrm{Homeo}(S^1)$

 \subsection{Global contractions}

-The following theorem shows that from the local phenomenon of contrations given by Assumption \ref{contracting}, we can obtain a phenomenon of global contractions, in the sense that almost surely, the number of domains of attraction is finite: this result is close to a result of Y.Le Jan \cite{Lejan}. \begin{prop} We do in this proposition the aditional assumption that $X$ is locally connected.
+The following theorem shows that from the local phenomenon of contrations given by Assumption \ref{contracting}, we can obtain a phenomenon of global contractions, in the sense that almost surely, the number of domains of attraction is finite: this result is close to a result of Y.Le Jan \cite{Lejan}. \begin{prop} We assume that the RDS satisfies assumption \ref{contracting}, and we assume moreover that $X$ is locally connected.
 Then there exists a positive integer $p$, such that, for $\mathbb{P}$-almost every $\omega$ in $\Omega$, there exists $p$ connected open sets $U_1(\omega),\ldots,U_p(\omega)$, pairwise disjoints, such that: \begin{itemize} \item the union $U(\omega)=U_1(\omega)\cup\cdots\cup U_p(\omega)$ is dense in $X$, \item for every $i$ in $\{1,\ldots,p\}$, for every $x,y$ in $U_i(\omega)$,